LucasDelfino92/morrowindsharp/mw#.md

 [**Poison Crafting**](https://www.nexusmods.com/morrowind/mods/45729)
 Grants the ability to use potions offensively, as poisons applied to your weapons.
 Supports all potions, including those added by other mods or crafted by the player.
 Additionally includes new HUD elements and various other improvements to the alchemy system as a whole.
+- Check the following option in the BAIN installer:
+  - [X] 00 Core
+  - [X] 01 Labelled Potions

 [**Reactive Resistance**](https://www.nexusmods.com/morrowind/mods/48373)
 Creatures and NPCs affected by a disabling magic effect (like Paralyze) will gain a temporary immunity after a configurable period of time.